frederic-perez/AmE-dictionary/data/idioms.md

 __by trade__ :three: By professional training, experience, and/or expertise. _I want to be a writer by trade._ _I’m an engineer by trade._
 __by way of (something)__
 __by word of mouth__ Through the verbal sharing of information.
+__BYOB__ _BYO_ is an abbreviation for “bring your own.”
+What the second “B” stands for in “BYOB” is disputed; both “bottle” and “booze” are often used.
+“BYOB” is typically used of a place or event that does not serve alcohol but permits patrons to bring it with them. _The restaurant is BYOB, so I’ll stop and pick up a bottle of wine on my way there._
 __bystander effect__ :three: A social psychological phenomenon in which the more people there are viewing a crisis or crime, the less likely they are to offer aid to the victim(s).
 Also known as bystander apathy. _Over 30 people saw the mugging take place, but due to the bystander effect, none of them intervened._
 __C-note__
 __caboose__ /kəˈbus/